 Conventional wisdom says that the Washington DC Metro was supposed to go to Georgetown (after all, it barely misses it between Rosslyn and Foggy Bottom), but NIMBY residents in the 1970s blocked the station, fearing that the subway would bring inner-city (i.e. black and Hispanic) people out from poor neighborhoods to commit robberies.
 The anticipated crime spike around transit lines never did occur in other neighborhoods and cities, and now the people of Georgetown regret their earlier opposition.

 I’ve heard that story from DC residents and seen it written online many times.
 But it’s not true.
-Wikipedia points us to Zachary Schrag’s book The Great Society Subway, which debunks the myth:
+Zachary Schrag’s book The Great Society Subway debunks the myth:

 In fact, although Georgetown residents did oppose a transit station, their attitude was essentially irrelevant, for a Georgetown station was never seriously considered.
 While it would have been possible to build a subway line to Georgetown, it would have been difficult.
 (Page 155)